 The health facility should focus on listing foreseeable threats, for example, the location of the clinic will determine the existing threats that may constitute a risk, a hurricane is a threat, but if the clinic is located in a region where this type of weather event is not common, this threat should not be on the list of foreseeable threats.

-For most health establishments, human threats are the most worrying, as human threats can be exploited frequently and at any time, human threats are current employees and former employees, hackers, competitors, criminals, even patients and visitors.
-Anyone who has access, knowledge or motivation to cause harm, can be considered a threat.
+For most health establishments, human threats are the most worrying, as human threats can be exploited frequently and at any time, human threats are current employees and former employees, hackers, competitors, criminals, and even patients and visitors.
+Anyone who has access, knowledge, or motivation to cause harm, can be considered a threat.